 The new and fast approaching implementation date of 6th April 2021 means medium and large private sector businesses have had more time to ensure they are ready to assess a contractor’s IR35 status correctly.
 In the coming months, we will begin to find out how well prepared these companies are, as they start carrying out IR35 decisions.

-For more on IR35 reform and ways to prepare, please visit this page.
+For more on IR35 reform and ways to prepare, please visit our IR35 resource hub.

 Brexit reaching its conclusion

 Remember Brexit?
 With everything else that has happened in 2020, it would be easy to forget that on 31st December the transition period will end and the UK will depart the European Union.

 Over the course of the year, there has been toing and froing, negotiations and uncertainty regarding the UK’s future trading relationship with the EU.
 At the time of writing, we are still waiting to see if the Prime Minister can strike a trade deal with the EU.
 This means contractors engaged by businesses in the EU or those living and working in member countries are waiting to see how Brexit will affect them.

 You’ll find the latest information on the government’s Brexit website.